Last Updated: July, 2023

 - Maximum consecutive hours to drive after coming on duty

-- Driver’s mandatory break time after the consecutive drive
+- Driver’s mandatory break time after a consecutive drive

 - Maximum hours a driver can drive in 7-8 consecutive days